andresoaea/word-search/README.md

 ### Word Searh Now

-Word Search Now is an HTML5 game created for Facebook Instant Games platform In this game, the player should find the specified words in a letters puzzle.
+Word Search Now is an HTML5 game created for Facebook Instant Games platform and it's built using Phaser3 javascript framework.

+In this game, the player should find the specified words in a letters puzzle.